TUI & Dashboard

 |---|---|

-Press Ctrl+D to enter sidebar navigation mode.
-The dashboard border turns
+Press Ctrl+D to enter sidebar navigation mode and steer the design tree directly.

 | Key | Action |